SUBstylee/botify/README.md

  **Botify commands start with `$botify`.
 This keyword can be changed in `$botify property` (will update later how to do this).**

-- ### **BEFORE STARTING** Make sure you normalize volume.
+- ### **BEFORE STARTING** Make sure you normalize volume (please do this and all commmands in #bot-commands channel, to keep server clean).
 The range is 1-200.
 Setting the volume to '10' seems to be a good starting point.
 From there, adjust the user volume on the bot manually in Discord.

     `$botify volume 10`